-Some yachts can sleep up to 8 guests offering double cabins with en-suites, a living/kitchen area as well as that important bathing platform for sunbathing and relaxing.
-Some of them come equipped with water skis, paddle boards and an inflatable dinghy so you can really get into these sea caves.
-Some luxurious yachts offer a multitude of services including spa treatments, pools and hot tubs.
+Some of these yachts can sleep up to 8 guests with double cabins, a living/kitchen area as well as that important bathing platform for sunbathing and relaxing.
+They even have onboard paddle boards and an inflatable dinghy so you can really get into these sea caves.
+Some boat vessels offer spa treatments, pools and hot tubs.

 One of the most luxurious yachts to have sailed in the vicinity of Roccella Ionica on the east Ionian coast of Calabria was the Kismet a few years ago. (worth 112 million dollars).
 I was lying on the beach when it anchored.
 Seeing was believing.
 Its size was 312.34ft/95.2m Everyone came on the beach to see it and the next day it was all over the media.
 Calabria was proud to have hosted Kismet.

 Marina hopping and sailing in Calabria and Sicily